stehrn/twelve_factor/README.md

 [explicitly declare and isolate dependencies](https://12factor.net/dependencies) (12 factor)

 #### Libraries
-As engineers, most of us will know how to manage library dependencies (other binaries our code references either directly or indirectly) using tools like maven, gradle (beating maven in popularity), or Ivy for Java projects, Godep and Godm for Golang, and many more language specific tools.
+As engineers, most of us will know how to manage library dependencies (other binaries code references either directly or indirectly) using tools like maven, gradle (starting to beat maven in popularity), or Ivy for Java projects, Godep and Godm for Golang, and many more language specific tools.
 These are used to manage dependencies required by our application at build and runtime.

 The service uses maven for dependencies management, defined in `dependencies` section of the [pom.xm](pom.xml), for example: